hargata/lubelog_docs/advanced/webhook.md

 # Webhook

-To add a webhook to LubeLogger, you just have to inject the environment variable "LUBELOGGER_WEBHOOK" with the Webhook URL.
+To add a webhook to LubeLogger, you just have to add the WebHook URL in the Server Settings Configurator

 Example payload: